 Lowlands

-Stretching from Greenock to Dundee, the Lowlands, as it’s name suggests, is the most southernly Scottish whisky region.
+Stretching from Greenock to Dundee, the Lowlands, as its name suggests, is the most southernly Scottish whisky region.

 Highlands

 There is often some debate about whether the Island of Islay is itself a Scottish Whisky Region, or inclusive of the Islands.
-In other instances, some argue that some of the whisky producing islands fall into different territories, such as the Highlands or Lowlands too!

 What Scottish Whisky Region does Arran Whisky belong to?